Kitchen Witch Daily Rituals: 13+ Magical Things To Do at the Hearth

 10. Offerings as Daily Ritual

 Giving offerings to your kitchen gods, spirits and ancestors is a daily ritual that is rewarding and easy.
 Leave a cup of water, coffee, wine, etc. on your altar for your gods/ancestors.
 Change it daily.
 If you’re in a place where you can’t leave offerings out, setting aside a bite or two on your own plate and mentally praying to your spirits is offering enough.

-11. Charge With Symbols
+11. Charge Your Meals With Symbols

 Another great daily ritual for kitchen witches is to charge your meals and beverages with sacred, magical symbols.
 This is as simple as drawing a symbol over the meal or drink in the air.
 OR using condiments, oils, herbs, etc. to draw symbols and sigils directly onto food.
 Many baking witches even enjoy sneaking magical sigils at the bottom of pie crusts!

 I think it’s funny that I wrote this blog post years ago, not realizing that I FORGOT to add the most important daily ritual for a kitchen witch – COOKING.
 LOL!
 We have to eat every day, don’t we?
 Which means many of us cook every day.
 So make your cooking process magical by choosing ingredients based on your intuition and based on their magical and medicinal properties.